ewawrzas/Glo/README.md

 ## Demo

-To see an example of a project built using Glo, view the Glo demo code.
-The demo can be run by cloning the Glo repository and running the html file locally.
+To see an example of a project built using Glo, view the [demo](http://elliewawrzaszek.us/Glo/).
+The demo can also be run by cloning the Glo repository and running the html file locally.